AlexandruC5/PalmGine-3D/docs/README.md

 This are Manels' main contribution to PalmGine3D:
 * LOG Console.
 * Configuration Window.
-* Panel Inspector with information about all the components of the selected GamObject.
+* Panel Inspector with information about all the components of the selected GameObject.
 * Quadtree to contain all the static GameObjects.
 * Component Camera for GameObjects with camera culling.
 * Editor camera.